George Saxby Penfold: Private life

 On 12 September 1792, at St James's Church, Piccadilly, George Saxby Penfold, then of Bray, near Maidenhead, married Sarah Fleming, of Westminster St James.
 A son called George Saxby Penfold died as an infant and was buried at Epsom on 9 September 1793.
 A Mr Hugh Penfold from Maidenhead had been buried there in November 1792.

 In 1839, in the Old Bailey, a woman named Elizabeth Ballard was transported for life after cashing a forged cheque for £15 in Penfold's name.

 At the census of June 1841, Penfold and his wife were living in Dorset Square with eight servants.
 In his will dated 22 May 1846, Penfold left "to my dear wife Sarah Penfold" £1,000, to be paid to her at once, together with the lease of his house in Dorset Square and all his household effects, carriages, and horses at his houses in Middlesex, Staffordshire, and Yorkshire.
 He left other bequests to friends and relations.

 Penfold's widow died in December 1856 and was buried at Kensal Green Cemetery, although she had said in her will of 1853 that she wished to join her husband's remains in Trinity Church.
-In fact, no burials took place in the church vault after that of Sir Jonathan Wathen Waller in 1853, which was the last.
+In fact, no burials took place in the church vault after that of Sir Wathen Waller in 1853, which was the last.
 In her will, in the name of Sarah Saxby Penfold, and two codicils, she left most of her estate to a nephew, Captain Frederick Charles Parson, and expressed the wish that he would "take upon himself the surnames and arms of Saxby Penfold".